Tessi-Tms/TmsModelIOBundle/README.md

 Currently, all the objects (i.e.: entities, documents) are exported into a json file, and can be imported from a json file.

+This bundle contains a base IO controller you can extends in order to simplify your exports.
+It also comes with a basic Inport form.
+The How to section describes how to use it.

 Installation
 ------------